chadhoang/ecs154a-SS1-2020/lab2/lab2.rst

 Suppose we want to determine how many of the bits in a twelve-bit unsigned number are equal to zero.
 Implement the simplest circuit that can accomplish this task.

-You may use any Logisim Evolution component for this problem.
+You may use any Logisim Evolution component for this problem except for the "bit adder."
 Note, however, your design must be combinational, you may not use any clocking or sequential solution.

 2. Comparator implementation [20]